curbengh/curbengh.github.io/source/_posts/dnf-automatic-centos-stream.md

 ```

 I also searched and discovered updateinfo is also available on [Rocky Linux](https://download.rockylinux.org/pub/rocky/9/BaseOS/x86_64/os/repodata/) and [Fedora](https://dl.fedoraproject.org/pub/fedora/linux/updates/40/Everything/x86_64/repodata/).
 Looking at Fedora's [repomd.xml], I learned that the updateinfo.xml is available in gzip, xzip and zchunk (`updateinfo_zck`) formats.
 By then, I was sure that dnf cannot apply security (nor [bugfix/feature](https://access.redhat.com/articles/explaining_redhat_errata))-specific updates in CentOS Stream.

+CentOS used to have updateinfo prior to CentOS 7; after it was removed in CentOS 7, there was a [third-party repository](https://updateinfo.cefs.steve-meier.de/) that filled the gap but it never supported CentOS Stream.

 ## Enable automatic updates